Phonons as a platform for non-Abelian braiding and its manifestation in layered silicates: Methods

-It is important to note that, as elements of the first homotopy group, the non-Abelian charges of band nodes acquire an unambiguous meaning only once a fixed base point and an oriented base loop are chosen (on top of a choice of gauge signs, see below).
-The charge of a node for distinct trajectories of the base loop, as well as the charge of multiple nodes, are then obtained by following the rules of composition of paths and the corresponding multiplication rule of the non-Abelian frame charges \cite{Wu1273}.
-While this approach becomes rather cumbersome when many nodes must be considered at the same time, the 1D topology ($i.e.$~coming from the first homotopy group) can be refined by a quasi-2D invariant which is also at the basis of a more convenient method for the determination of the topological configurations of any nodal phase.
-Namely, we use below one approach\cite{jiang2021observation2021} based on the \textit{patch Euler class} \cite{bouhon2019nonabelian,Bzdusek:Mathematica-Euler,BJY_nielsen} and the \textit{Dirac strings} \cite{BJY_nielsen} connecting two-by-two all the node of the same gap.
+Importantly, the charge of a node for distinct trajectories of the base loop, as well as the charge of multiple nodes, are obtained by following the rules of composition of paths and the corresponding multiplication rule of the non-Abelian frame charges~\cite{Wu1273}.
+While this approach becomes rather cumbersome when many nodes must be considered at the same time, the 1D topology (i.e.~coming from the first homotopy group) can be refined by a quasi-2D invariant which is also at the basis of a more convenient method for the determination of the topological configurations of any nodal phase.
+Namely, we use below one approach~\cite{jiang2021observation2021} based on the \textit{patch Euler class}~\cite{bouhon2019nonabelian,Bzdusek:Mathematica-Euler,BJY_nielsen}, and the \textit{Dirac strings}~\cite{BJY_nielsen} connecting all the nodes of the same gap in pairs.
+As we discuss below, the Dirac strings are also a way to make the gauge choices explicit, while these are not physical observables.